asgard-mqp/launches/README.md

 $ ./launch.sh
 ```

-to launch the system with FQDN hosts and ros_master_uris, use the -o flag:
+to launch the system with FQDNs for the uris, use the -o flag:

 ```sh
 $ ./launch.sh -o